 A NOTE FROM THE OWNER ABOUT

-Schweiss Doors didn't just wrap our head around heavy-duty bifold door hinges, we went a step further and engineered a robust, user-friendly, greaseable hinge with a removable hinge pin.
+Schweiss Doors didn't just wrap our head around heavy-duty bifold and hydraulic door hinges, we went a step further and engineered a robust, user-friendly, greaseable hinges with a removable hinge pin.

 The new hinge design, with grease zerks on every hinge segment enables bifold door owners-whether they be private individuals or commercial customers-to periodically grease their hinges from the underside of the doorframe without having to go through the cumbersome process of first removing the top rubber weather seal.